Henry Labouchere, 1st Baron Taunton: Family

-Frances snr died in 1850, aged 36.
+Frances Labouchere died in May 1850, aged 36, in premature childbirth.

-In 1852 Labouchere married Lady Mary Howard (1823–1892) daughter of the Earl of Carlisle.
+In 1852 Labouchere married Lady Mary Howard (1823–1892), a daughter of the Earl of Carlisle.
 There were no children from this marriage.
 Lady Mary was buried at St Mary's Church, Charlynch, Somerset where a reredos was erected in 1893 in her memory.

 Taunton died in July 1869, aged 70, at his London house in Belgrave Square.
 He was buried near his country house Quantock Lodge at Over Stowey.
-As he had no sons the barony became extinct on his death.
-His nephew, also Henry Labouchere, inherited part of Labouchere's fortune, and was later to become a well-known newspaper editor and politician.
+As he had no sons, the barony became extinct on his death.
+His nephew, also Henry Labouchere, inherited part of his fortune, and later became a well-known newspaper editor and politician.